HyVoid/About-me/README.md

 Instead of asking:

-> *"What software should we build?" or "Whcih is better for me?"*
+> *"What software should we build?" or "Which is better for me?"*

 I usually ask: